Anglican Church in Aotearoa, New Zealand and Polynesia: Worship and liturgy

 A New Zealand Prayer Book, He Karakia Mihinare o Aotearoa, providing liturgy for "a multitude of voices", contains a liturgical calendar, forms of daily prayer, of baptism, of the Eucharist (also known as Holy Communion), and other texts for services such as marriage, funerals, and ordination, as well as a catechism for instruction in the faith.
 All these are central to this Church's worship, as for other Anglican Churches.

 The book was published in 1989 and attracted considerable interest for its use of locally-composed and borrowed texts, and the use of Maori language as well as of English.
 A revised edition in 2020 expanded use of Maori as well as providing some liturgies in other Pacific languages.

 Use of the 1662 and 1928 versions of the Book of Common Prayer (BCP) of the Church of England is also permitted, along with resources from the prayer books of other provinces within the Anglican Communion.

-Social and cultural issues
+Beliefs

-Ordination of women
+Ordination

 The Anglican Church in Aotearoa, New Zealand and Polynesia has allowed the ordination of women as deacons and priests since 1977 and as bishops since 1988.
 Penny Jamieson, Bishop of Dunedin from 1990 to 2004, was the world’s first Anglican diocesan woman bishop.
 Wai Quayle became the first indigenous woman bishop in 2019.

+In 2011, the Diocese of Auckland voted in favour of ordaining partnered gay and lesbian priests.
+Congregations in the Auckland Diocese may offer a 'relationship blessing' for two partners.
+In 2005, a same-sex couple was joined in a civil union at St Matthew in the City in the Auckland Diocese.
+A gay priest was licensed in the Auckland Diocese as of 2009.

+In 2011, the Waiapu Diocese adopted a resolution affirming the ordination of gay and lesbian clergy and asking for an authorised liturgy for blessing same-sex relationships.
+The Bishop's chaplain in the Waiapu Diocese has also performed a blessing for a same-sex couple.
+In 2017, the Bishop of Waiapu installed an openly gay priest, who is married to his partner, as the dean of Waiapu Cathedral.